SirEnder125/Untitled-ACNL-Plugin/README.md

 # Untitled-ACNL-Plugin
-This plugin is not so great, don't be surprized if you don't like it.
+This plugin is not so great, don't be surprised if you don't like it.
 I don't have any way of making good cheats and nobody I know can help.

 Any help is much appreciated.